fmicompbio/monaLisa/README.md

 ## Overview

-`monaLisa` makes use of her father [Homer](http://homer.ucsd.edu/homer/index.html) to look for enriched motifs in sets of genomic regions, compared to all other regions.
+`monaLisa` was inspired by her father [Homer](http://homer.ucsd.edu/homer/index.html) to look for enriched motifs in sets (bins) of genomic regions, compared to all other regions ("binned motif enrichment analysis").

-The motifs come from a collection of transcription factor binding site specificities, such as `JASPAR2018`.
-The regions could be for example promoters or accessible regions.
-The regions are grouped into bins according to a numerical value assigned to each bin, such as change of expression or accessibility.
+It uses known motifs representing transcription factor binding preferences, for example for the `JASPAR2018` Bioconductor package.
+The regions are for example promoters or accessible regions, which are grouped into bins according to a numerical value assigned to each region, such as change of expression or accessibility.
+The goal of the analysis is to identify transcription factors that are associated to that numerical value and thus candidates to be drivers in the underlying biological process.

-Finally, `monaLisa` can also be used to look for motifs in sequences.
+In addition to the "binned motif enrichment analysis", `monaLisa` can also be used to address the above question using stability selection (a form of linear regression), or to look for motif matchess in sequences.

 Current contributors include: